armakuni/fidelity-ci-cd-workshop/docs/2-config-pipeline.md

 # Config Pipeline

 ## Deploy to production
-The first goal of the workshop is to deploy the Python app to AWS.
-This is achieved with Terraform.
+The first goal of the workshop is to deploy the Python app to AWS, which is achieved using Terraform.
+Add the following sections to the templated pipeline file, `ci/pipeline.yml`

 ### Resources
 ```yaml